Selecting the number of components in PCA via random signflips

 \section{Introduction}

-Discovering latent low-dimensional phenomena in large and messy datasets is one of the central challenges faced in modern data analysis.
-Indeed, examples arise across virtually all of science and engineering, and unsupervised dimensionality reduction is a standard component in statistical analysis.
+Discovering latent low-dimensional structure in large and noisy datasets is one of the central challenges faced in modern data analysis.
+Indeed, examples arise across virtually all of science and engineering, and unsupervised dimensionality reduction is a standard element of statistical analysis.
 In particular, Factor Analysis (FA) and Principal Component Analysis (PCA) remain incredibly popular and successful techniques.
 They continue to be integral parts of myriad data analysis pipelines, being performed routinely in thousands of studies every year.
-Applications abound in psychology and education \citep{horn1965, tran2009parallel}, public health \citep{patil2010factor}, management/marketing \citep{stewart1981factor}, economics/finance \citep{bai2002determining, ahn2013eigenvalue}, genomics \citep{lin2016pnas, yano2019pca}, environmental sensing \citep{subbarao1996factor}, and manufacturing \citep{apley2001factor}, to name just a few.
-See, e.g., \citet{anderson1958introduction,jolliffe2002principal,yao2015large}, for references.
+Applications abound in psychology and education \citep{horn1965, tran2009parallel}, public health \citep{patil2010factor}, management and marketing \citep{stewart1981factor}, economics and finance \citep{bai2002determining, ahn2013eigenvalue}, genomics \citep{lin2016pnas, yano2019pca}, environmental sensing \citep{subbarao1996factor}, and manufacturing \citep{apley2001factor}, to name just a few.
+See, e.g., \citet{anderson1958introduction,jolliffe2002principal,yao2015large}, for further references.

-Given measurements of $p$ features (covariates) over a set of $n$ samples (datapoints), FA and PCA identify common factors driving variation in the data.
+Given measurements of $p$ features (covariates) over a set of $n$ observations (datapoints), FA and PCA identify components driving variation in the data.
 However, these components do not all capture \emph{meaningful} variation, i.e., signal; many capture variation simply due to noise.
 Hence, an important question is: how many components capture signals rising above the noise?
-This paper tackles this challenge in the increasingly common (but as yet relatively unaddressed) setting where the noise can be heterogeneous.
-Methods that do not appropriately account for heterogeneity can dramatically degrade, and theory developed for homogeneous cases do not directly apply.
-New methods and theory are needed.
+Informally stated, we have data that consists of a low-rank signal $\bmS$ plus noise $\bmN$: $ \bmX = \bmS + \bmN \in \bbR^{n \times p} $, $k \coloneqq \rank \bmS \ll n$.
+The problem is to estimate the rank $k$ given only $\bmX$. \footnote{A key point is that weak signal components can get buried in the noise, and as a result the corresponding principal components of $\bmX$ completely fail to capture the signal \citep[see, e.g.,][]{baik2005phase,johnstone2018pca}.
+In this case, the goal is to estimate only the number of components that actually capture the signal and not the noise, i.e., the number of signal components rising above the noise.} This paper tackles this problem in the increasingly common setting where the noise can be heterogeneous.
+As we will show below, methods that do not appropriately account for heterogeneity can dramatically degrade, and theory developed for homogeneous cases does not directly apply.